 One category of costs that should receive special attention are entertainment and meals expenses.
 In general, entertainment expenses are not allowable on sponsored research awards.
 The allowability of entertainment expenses on non-federal sponsored research awards depends upon the guidelines of the specific sponsor.
-Entertainment has been loosely defined by OMB (Office of Management and Budget) Circular A-21 as "Costs incurred for amusement, social activities, entertainment, and any items relating thereto, such as meals, lodging, rentals, transportation, and gratuities, are unallowable."
+Entertainment has been loosely defined by OMB Uniform Guidance as "Costs of entertainment, including amusement, diversion, and social activities and any associated costs are unallowable, except where specific costs that might otherwise be considered entertainment have a programmatic purpose and are authorized either in the approved budget for the Federal award or with prior written approval of the Federal awarding agency."
 The following guidelines should be used in determining the allowability and categorizing of expenses for meals, lodging and social activities on sponsored research awards:

 Alcoholic Beverages are not allowable on sponsored research awards unless specifically authorized in the approved budget and consistent with the purpose of the award.
 The instances where alcohol is approved in the budget are extremely rare.
 Unless allowed by the sponsor, Alcohol purchased during meals, travel, conferences or meetings should be deducted from the amount to be charged to a sponsored research award, a department GL Account should be charged for the Alcohol in this instance.
 When Alcohol is allowed on a sponsored research award by the sponsor, the designated Expenditure Type for this type of expense should be charged.

 Reasonable and actual out-of-pocket expenses incurred while traveling to a scheduled meeting are allowable when the travel will provide direct benefit to the award.
 Allowable expenses related to travel include meals for the individual.
 Guest meals are not allowable and should be not be charged to the sponsored research award.
 Travel expenses should be charged to the appropriate travel Expenditure Type.